 For extra sensory input, have your child wear a body sock while they crawl and wiggle through the tunnel.
 The body sock adds more proprioceptive input along with deep pressure input when they push and stretch against the sides.

 Grab a jump rope and turn it into a limbo rope to imitate basic animal walks under it - bring on your best “bear walk” or “slithering snake” - your child will be developing motor skills and learning how to move her body in new ways just like Mom!

 If you’ve got an active toddler, try shaking the rope low to the ground and see if she can jump, step, or walk over it without touching the “snake!”

-Toddlers haven’t yet mastered jumping with 2 feet by themselves, but take ahold of their hands and practice on a bouncy mattress, soft couch, or mini trampoline.
+Toddlers haven’t yet mastered jumping with 2 feet by themselves, but take hold of their hands and practice on a bouncy mattress, soft couch, or mini-trampoline.

 Put on some music and do the freeze dance - jumping style!
 Try and jump for a whole song - a nursery rhyme or kids’ song will challenge their endurance for longer lasting vestibular input.

 Whether they’re hitting a balloon with their hands or a styrofoam paddle, kids are challenging their vestibular, balance, and visual-motor skills to keep the balloons from hitting the ground.

 Every time he bends down to pick up the balloon or looks up at the balloon in the air, your child is changing his head position - which means an extra dose of vestibular stimulation!
 Try batting the balloon with an adult or give kids a paddle for an extra challenge or two!

 Preschoolers are proud of their newfound skills and increasing independence!
 Choose activities that introduce multi-tasking: gross motor and cognitive or social challenges.
 Involve a peer to challenge your child’s problem solving and social skills too.